 Each platform has its strengths and weaknesses.
-Bitcoineer will be more suited to some traders than others.
+Bitcoineer will be more suited to some traders and trading style than others.

 Our research into Bitcoineer did not turn up any signs of fraudulent activities.
 The bot partners with regulated brokers as far as we can tell and online reviews have been largely positive.

-Nonetheless, there is the issue of the founders’ hidden identities.
-We must admit that their anonymity, coupled with the secrecy around the bot’s algorithm, removes from the it’s legitimacy.
+Nonetheless, there is the question of the founders’ hidden identities.
+We must admit that their anonymity, coupled with the secrecy around the bot’s algorithm, removes from its legitimacy.